-- Leaders provide a clear and consistent message, set clear objectives and priorities, encourage ideas and innovation, community leadership and support communities to develop sustainable approaches. - Board members routinely participate in engagement activity or discussions with staff and stakeholders to enable them to understand the level of engagement being undertaken with people and communities. - The organisation uses a range of approaches to 'bring people experiencing care/services into the boardroom'. - Leadership is well respected by stakeholders, staff and communities.
+- community leadership and support communities to develop sustainable approaches. - Board members routinely participate in engagement activity or discussions with staff and stakeholders to enable them to understand the level of engagement being undertaken with people and communities. - The organisation uses a range of approaches to 'bring people experiencing care/services into the boardroom'. - Leadership is well respected by stakeholders, staff and communities.

-Support/Equalities:-
+Support/Equalities: -